pthan1/readme-api/README.md

 ### Notes

-There are three users in the data when the server begins.
+There are three hard coded users in the data when the server starts.